-Welcome!
-We meet at 4pm the first Tuesday of each month (except Memorial and Labor Day) at the BRAND NEW Venice Library on the island. at 300 Nokomis Avenue South.
+Welcome to our website!
+We meet at 3pm the first Tuesday of each month (except Memorial and Labor Day) on Zoom.
 We have some great speakers. and would LOVE to have you join us and our next meeting.
 Newcomers are always welcome!